webix-hub/docs/data/desktop/query_builder.md

 External resources
 -------------------

-{{note The sources of this component are located in a separate folder of the library package - **/querybuilder**}}
+{{note The sources of this component are located in a separate folder of the library package - <br>**/querybuilder/**}}
-- There are  online samples at [docs.webix.com/samples](http://docs.webix.com/samples/66_querybuilder/index.html)
+- There are  online samples at [docs.webix.com/samples](http://docs.webix.com/samples/66_query-builder/index.html)

 Overview
 ----------

 Query Builder is a handy widget for building advanced filters of any complexity level.
 It can be used standalone or in tandem with data widgets that have filtering abilities, e.g. Grid and Pivot, to execute profound filtering of large datasets.
+The widget is also helpful for configuring data source while working with server side.

 <img style="display:block; margin-left:auto;margin-right:auto;" src="desktop/querybuilder_front.png">